ysoftdevs/wapifuzz/README.md

 `docker run -p {host_port}:{container_port} -v $(pwd):/usr/local/fuzzer/mnt/ starek4/wapifuzz:latest config.json sqta.yaml [custom_payloads.txt]`

-where files `config.json`, `sqta.yaml` and `custom_payloads` needs to be stored in the working directory.
+where files `config.json`, `sqta.yaml` and `custom_payloads.txt` needs to be stored in the working directory.
 With parameter `-p` you also need to bind port number, which is used for communication with your web API, to the container.
 So for example, if your API listen on the port 80, you can simply do `-p 80:80`.

 #### Custom payloads file
 As you can see in run script parameters, you may even specify your own payloads!
-Just create text file with your own testing strings (one on each line) and pass path to this file via run script parameters!
+Just create text file with your strings (one on each line) and pass path to this file via run script parameters!
+They will be automatically added into every fuzzed part of request.

 ## Where I can find test reports?